KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.4.1
+Version: 0.4.2
 Date: 28-04-2021

 // --------------- VERSION NOTES --------------- //

-Added music that intensifies as the player runs out of oxygen (less than 15%)
+Added an animation for when the player is mining.

 // --------------- NEW SCENES --------------- //